vsvale/kappa_k8s_config/repository/helm-charts/database/mssqlserver-2019/README.md

   * You must change the acceptEula.value in the values.yaml file to `Y` or include `--set acceptEula.value=Y` in the command line of `helm install` to override the default value of `N`.
 ## Chart Components

-* Creates a SQL Server 2022 deployment (default edition: Developer)
+* Creates a SQL Server 2019 deployment (default edition: Express)
 * Creates a Kubernetes Service on specified port (default: 1433)
 * Creates a Secert to hold SA_PASSWORD